dscap02/DependabilityProject-Popix/readme.md

 - `MYSQL_PASSWORD`
 - `MYSQL_DATABASE`

-These variables allow the same configuration approach to be reused both locally and in CI/CD pipelines.
+This configuration approach allows the same setup to be reused locally and in containerized environments.

 ---

 ## CI/CD Compatibility

-The project is fully compatible with CI/CD pipelines because:
+Continuous Integration is implemented using **GitHub Actions**.

+The repository includes a CI workflow (`.github/workflows/ci.yml`) that is triggered on every push and pull request to the `main` branch.
+The pipeline:
+- sets up **Java 21**
-- it relies on **standard Maven commands**
+- runs the standard Maven build
+- executes automated tests
-- the build is **fully automated**
+- produces the WAR artifact
-- no interactive or manual steps are required
-- no IDE-specific configuration is needed
-- all dependencies are declared in `pom.xml`
-- containerized builds run in isolated environments

-A CI pipeline can build the project using either of the following commands:
+The CI pipeline runs the following command:

     mvn clean test package

-or

-    docker compose build

-Both approaches are reproducible and suitable for headless execution environments.
+Docker-based builds are supported locally as an alternative, reproducible build method, but they are not currently executed as part of the CI pipeline.

 ---